> Folk Music > Songs > The Yarmouth Fishermen’s Song

 The Yarmouth Fishermen’s Song

-Harry Cox of Catfield, Norfolk, sang The Yarmouth Fishermen's Song to Peter Kennedy in October 1953.
-This recording was included in 1994 on the Saydisc CD of traditional English sea songs and shanties recorded by Peter Krnnedy, Sea Songs and Shanties, and in 2000 on Cox's Rounder anthology What Will Become of England?.
-The anthology's booklet noted:
+Harry Cox of Catfield, Norfolk, sang The Yarmouth Fishermen’s Song to Peter Kennedy in October 1953.
+This recording was included in 1994 on the Saydisc CD of traditional English sea songs and shanties recorded by Peter Krnnedy in the 1950s, Sea Songs and Shanties, and in 2000 on Cox’s Rounder anthology What Will Become of England?.
+The anthology’s booklet noted:

 This is a unique song about life on board a Yarmouth drifter.
 Harry composed a number of songs himself, but this one, composed by one of his father’s shipmates, was learned from his father.
 Harry couldn’t remember all the verses, however, and completed the song to the best of his ability.